monoreals/xmpp-servers/README.md

-# Open list public XMPP servers
+# Open list of public XMPP servers

 This open XMPP servers list from site https://xmpp-servers.404.city Our task is to create an unbiased directory in which any administrator could include his public server.